Numerical evaluation of the exact post-Newtonian parameters in Brans-Dicke and entangled relativity theories: Exact parameters in Entangled Relativity

-To derive the exterior solution, only the (00) component of the field equation Eq.(\ref{eq:FE_ER}) and the scalar field equation Eq.(\ref{eq:FE_phi}) are relevant.
+To derive the exterior solution, only the (00) component of the field equation Eq. (\ref{eq:FE_ER}) and the scalar field equation Eq. (\ref{eq:FE_phi}) are relevant.
 They read

 where $X_{,r} := \frac{\partial X}{\partial r}$.
-As the left-hand side of these equations is in an exact derivative forms, it can easily be integrated from the stars center to a distance $r$ superior to the star's radius $r_*$.
-Prior to this let us define some integrals
+As the left-hand side of these equations is in exact derivative form, it can easily be integrated from the star's center to a distance $r$ superior to the star's radius $r_*$.
+Before doing so, let us define some integrals

-Hence Eq.(\ref{eq:FE00ER},\ref{eq:FEphiER}) becomes
+Hence Eq. (\ref{eq:FE00ER},\ref{eq:FEphiER}) becomes

 \be \frac{\phi C A_{,r}}{\sqrt{AB}} = 4E^* +2P^* + \Lm^*,\\ \ee